x1a7x/imageboards/csv/README.md

-this folder will have firebird db boards
+this folder will have csv boards